GamesOfSummer/redux-101/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).